shadabakhtar97/Go-programming/README.md

 6. Finally, we print the updated value of `x` to confirm that it has been modified.

 When you run this program, you'll see that it demonstrates the concept of pointers in Go, where a pointer allows you to indirectly access and modify the value of a variable by referencing its memory address.
+### Example programs on structures in Go programming

 ### -----------------------------------------------------------------------------------------------------------------
 # Error Handling in Go Programming